misterunknown/ifm/README.md

 # IFM - improved file manager
 ## about
 The IFM is a web-based filemanager, which comes as a single file solution using HTML5, CSS3, JavaScript and PHP.
+You can test a [demo here](https://ifmdemo.misterunknown.de/).
+The credentials are the default credentials: `admin` as username and password.

 The IFM uses the following resources:
 * [ACE Editor](https://ace.c9.io)